 Pupil premium funding is given to schools based on the numbers of pupils in the school who are eligible for Free School Meals (FSM).
 This additional funding includes all children who have been eligible for FSM within the last 6 years.

 Since its introduction in 2011 this funding has increased from £400 to £1320 per eligible child.
-66% of children at Park End Primary trigger this funding mechanism.
-The number of children eligible has fallen this year by 9%.This additional money is allocated to a range of initiatives and provision to ensure pupils make good levels of progress in learning, both academically and socially.
+67% of children at Park End Primary trigger this funding mechanism.
+This additional money is allocated to a range of initiatives and provision to ensure pupils make good levels of progress in learning, both academically and socially.
 The impact of the additional provision is accelerated progress and increased attainment in the areas of speaking and listening, reading, writing, maths and personal and social development